As an Amazon Associate we earn from qualifying purchases. Learn More.

 To measure stuff like this, you can opt for Vernier Calipers or a Screw Gauge.
 You will need to set the pencil inside the external jaws of the Vernier Calipers, fit it well, and you will get the diameter.
 However, you don’t need to go through all these hassles.

 We are here with the answer.
 Since pencils are mostly hexagonal, if you measure the diameter of a standard, no. 2 pencil, the hexagonal diameter will be about 6 millimeters (¼ inches).
-And the outer diameter of the pencil will be approximately 7 millimeters (9⁄32 inches).
+The outer diameter of the pencil will be approximately 7 millimeters (9⁄32 inches).

 If we ignore the entire math behind measuring the diameter of the pencil, we can simply consider any straight line that goes through the center and whose ends rest on the circumference is the thickness of a pencil.